pandas-dev/pandas/doc/source/timeseries.rst

     print(dts)
     print(Series(dts.weekday, dts).map(Series('Mon Tue Wed Thu Fri Sat Sun'.split())))

+As of v0.14 holiday calendars can be used to provide the list of holidays.
+See the :ref:`holiday calendar<timeseries.holiday>` section for more information.

+.. ipython:: python

+    from pandas.tseries.holiday import USFederalHolidayCalendar
+    bday_us = CustomBusinessDay(calendar=USFederalHolidayCalendar())
+    dt = datetime(2014, 1, 17) #Friday before MLK Day
+    print(dt + bday_us) #Tuesday after MLK Day

 .. note::

     The frequency string 'C' is used to indicate that a CustomBusinessDay